Table of Contents

 Before the widespread adoption of colocation, computer and networking equipment were typically housed in an on-premise data center in a commercial office building.
 Housing critical technology infrastructure in office buildings presents many challenges.

 First, commercial office buildings are prone to power outages due to utility failures and routine building maintenance.
-These outages mean that customers either experience downtime in their infrastructure or are required to invest in expensive battery backup and power generation equipment.
+These outages mean that customers either experience downtime in their infrastructure or are required to invest in expensive battery backup systems and power generation equipment.
 Backup solutions needed to power infrastructure for extended periods are often financially impractical.
 Most customers invest in backup power that allows them to sustain only brief outages or brownouts and allows time to shut down equipment gracefully.

 Insufficient Cooling Infrastructure